Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 ### Creating the Train-Test Split

-For this validation, I use the last 12 periods as the validation data.
-The model is trained on the earlier historical data and then tested on the final year.
+For this validation, I use the last **12 periods** as the validation data.
+Since the dataset is structured at a monthly level, this means that the final 12 months are kept aside and used as the test period.

+The model is trained only on the earlier historical data.
+After that, it generates a forecast for the final year, which is then compared against the actual sales values from the validation period.

+This allows me to simulate a realistic forecasting scenario: the model learns from the past and is then evaluated on a period it has not seen before.

 ```python
 # Number of periods to keep for validation